Meeshbhoombah/r2d2/chorable/docs/user-stories.md

 - [ ] I want to see this week's leaderboard so that I can see how likely it is I will win the pool
-- [ ] I want to see my assigned chores so that I can do chores
+- [ ] I want to see my assigned chores so that I can complete a chore and win back money
+    + [ ] I want to complete all my assigned chores chores so that I can unlock access to winning the pool/chore immunity (unlock `allChoresList`)
 - [ ] I want to see my bet
     so that I can reason why I was assigned those
 - [ ] I want to complete a chore